Where you live makes a big difference.

 Austin Schmid/Unsplash

-But the West isn’t a completely inhospitable place for retirees—Pearl City, Hawaii, and Scottsdale, Arizona have the highest share of popular aged 65 and older.
+But the West isn’t a completely inhospitable place for retirees—Pearl City, Hawaii, and Scottsdale, Arizona have the highest share of population aged 65 and older.
 Honolulu, Hawaii, and Los Angeles, California, have some of the highest share of recreation and senior centers per capita.
 And all Western cities are in the top five when it comes to best “mild weather” rankings: Glendale, California; Riverside, California; Bakersfield, California; Scottsdale, Arizona; and Henderson, Nevada.

 Take a look at the top 10 and bottom 10 lists below:

-Best Cities to Retire
+Best Cities to Retire In

 1. Orlando, Florida